 “When Tatiana was only about ten years old, they used to send her alone on the TTC with cash shoved in her pockets, across the city, just to buy them cheap booze on the Russian black market.”
 Alex, was too young to join her on those illegal outings, but instead was asked to go to Fairview Mall and steal toilet paper from the public washrooms or food from the food bank bins at the local grocery store.
 Along with the lack of money and frustration fueled by alcohol, came the physical abuse.
 “My stepfather would hit and slap me constantly and chase me out of the apartment.
 He would hit Tatiana with a hockey stick and then beat her for running away.”
 Sara, only an infant at this time, was neglected and malnourished.
 By the time Alex was seven years old, he had figured out that if he wore three or four pairs of pants at a time, “getting spanked wouldn’t hurt as much.”

 This was around the time that everything changed for Alex and his sisters.
 Tatiana, now twelve years old had received an especially bad beating and ran away to a friend’s house where she broke down and confided to her friend’s parents that she was scared for her life.
-A phone call was made that very night to Jewish Family & Child.
+A phone call was made that very night to Jewish Family and Child Service.
 Less than a day later, a social worker from JF&CS accompanied by a Russian translator and a police officer brought Alex, Tatiana and Sara to an emergency foster home, ready and waiting for their arrival.
 That was 1994.
 Alex remembers the experience with a mix of relief and awe.
 “It was this big, beautiful home in Thornhill with loving parents, three kids and a nanny too!
 I had never had three meals a day, unlimited supply of toilet paper and a safe, abuse free environment before.”
 Unfortunately, one of JF&CS’ constant challenges is finding a foster home that can accommodate sibling groups.
 Alex was able to stay in that home, but his sisters were placed elsewhere.
 As with most of our children in foster care, it was a significant challenge for Alex, but he adjusted well and quite quickly.

 Alex lived in four different foster homes over the course of the next ten years.
 JF&CS worked regularly with Alex’s mom on her alcoholism and abuse (though she made little progress) and Alex even spent time with his biological father, also in Toronto.
 At one point, it looked like his father’s home might be a permanent solution.
 Alex was enjoying his regular visits and his father appeared responsible and willing.
 That was around the time that JF&CS sent Alex to Northland B’nai Brith - a Jewish overnight camp.
 Alex had the first of many memorable summers there; however, this first summer, he returned from camp only to find his father had vanished.
 Alex was ten; he has never heard from, or seen his father since.
 In all respects, Alex could have gone down a very dark path, but instead he truly thrived.
 JF&CS paired him with a volunteer ‘big brother’, who impacted his life immensely.
 Furthermore, the Agency (through its Levelling the Playing Field Fund) covered the cost of his joining hockey and baseball leagues and lessons, and even gave him a Bar Mitzvah.